Irvinehimself/Irvines-Firejail-Extras/README.md

 1. Run [*FjTools-CreatePrivateLib*](#fjtools-createprivatelib) and enter `firefox`
 1. Navigate to your work folder, open the file `CreatePrivateLib-firefox` and, ignoring any errors or warnings, copy the `private-lib` string into `firefox.local`
 1. Using a terminal, launch firefox with the new firejail profile.
+   * *Note:* If, for example, as in the case of `transmission-gtk`, `private-lib` has no entries, temporarily use `private-lib none` to proceed to the next step.
 1. Scroll through the expected GTK messages, until you find errors and warnings about missing files and add the indicated folders and libraries to your `private-lib`.
    1. You may need to use your file search utility to find containing folders.
    1. If the file search fails to find a missing folder, use something like: `ls /usr/lib | grep "canberra"` to get a list of missing shared objects.
 By continually *bisecting* the resulting list and discarding the half that doesn't work you can quickly narrow it down to a single shared object library.